Martiless/Alices-Wonderland/README.md

 **Met on the Basket page, users can edit products using the quantity bar and the edit button**
 * As a new user, I want to delete products straight from my basket
 **Met on the Basket page, users can delete products using the delete button**
-* As a new user, I want to securly checkout using a credit card
+* As a new user, I want to securely checkout using a credit card
 **Met on the Checkout page, users can fill out the checkout form, add credit card details and make a secure payment using Stripe**
 * As a new user, I want to create a profile
 **Met on the Register page**
 * As a new user, I want to sign up for a newsletter
-**Met on the Newsletter page, users can fill out the formto sign up for a monthly newsletter**
+**Met on the Newsletter page, users can fill out the form to sign up for a monthly newsletter**
 * As a new user, I want to contact the company with any queries
 **Met on the Contact Us page, users can fill out the form to send queries to the store**

 #### Returning User:
-* As a returning user, I want to be updated on new products via newsletter
+* As a returning user, I want to be updated on new products via the newsletter
-**Met on the Newsletter page, users can fill out the formto sign up for a monthly newsletter**
+**Met on the Newsletter page, users can fill out the form to sign up for a monthly newsletter**
 * As a returning user, I want to contact the company with any queries
 **Met on the Contact Us page, users can fill out the form to send queries to the store**
 * As a returning user, I want to leave reviews on products I have purchased